senioradom/sad-lead-form-template/README.md

         // [required] distributorCode : Code of the distributor
         distributorCode: "XXXXXXXXXXX",

+        // [required] agencyCode : Code of the agency
+        agencyCode: 'XXXXXXXXXXX',

         // [required] htmlSelector : HTML selector in which to inject the <form>
         // In this example : <div id="sad-lead-form"></div>
         htmlSelector: "#sad-lead-form",